BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 * Add a new theme.
 All Hugo themes can be found [here](https://themes.gohugo.io/).
 For this tutorial, we’d be using the [Hugo Base16 ](https://github.com/htdvisser/hugo-base16-theme)theme by [Hylke Visser](https://github.com/htdvisser).

 This video would show you how to install and use themes on Hugo.
-Installing is very simple, you just need to find the theme you like and download it into the themes subdirectory.
+Installing is very simple; you need to find the theme you like and download it into the themes subdirectory.
 If you’re using the starter file, I’ve done that already.

 %[https://www.youtube.com/watch?v=L34JL_3Jkyc]